fischuu/eggnog7_annotator/README.md

 bundled with it, so Diamond needs to be installed already on the system.
 There are no other requirements.
 Also, the tool has not been tested with other versions of Diamond.

+* Linux / Mac

+The script makes mainly use of basic bash commands like awk and sed and consequently they need to be isntalled (as it is default on Linux and Mac)

 # Installation

 ## Tool installation